ashley-thomas-development/the-notes-game/README.md

 * Arnold span tag is too large, needs to be refactored as button and appropriate style applied throughout queries.

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+I took Angela Yu's tutorial course and as a challenge was asked to make a memory game.
+I did not follow the directions - this is what I came up with.

+Thanks for all the great memories Mr. Schwarzenegger!

 ## Contact
-Created by (https://www.rideoutweb.com/ - feel free to contact me!
+Created by (https://www.rideoutweb.com/) - feel free to contact me!